sgorgun/generic-generator/README.md

 ### 7. Unit testing

-Add new test methods to test the functionality of all new generator-classes.
+Add new unit test methods to verify the functionality of all new generator-classes.

 ### 8. *How it works

-Using all developed classed add unit tests to demonstrate polymorphic behavior on interface and abstract class.
+Add unit tests (or console application) to demonstrate polymorphic behavior developed types.